Fast Successive-Cancellation Decoding of Polar Codes with Sequence Nodes: Simulation Results

 \section{Simulation Results}

-In this section, the average decoding latency and error-correction performance of the proposed decoding algorithms are investigated, and comparison with the state-of-the-art fast SC decoding algorithms is provided.
-We consider polar codes with length $N \in \{128,256,512,1024,4096\}$.
+In this section, the node distribution, average decoding latency, computational complexity, and error-correction performance of the proposed decoding algorithms are investigated, and comparison with the state-of-the-art fast SC decoding algorithms is provided.
+We consider polar codes with length $N \in \{512,1024,4096\}$.
 When $N \leq 1024$, polar codes are constructed according to the 5G standard \cite{5Gstandard}, while for $N = 4096$, the Gaussian Approximation (GA) method \cite{Trifonov2012Efficient} is utilized for code construction.